JDLanctot/dotfiles/README.md

   conda init powershell
   ```
 This will make it so `Powershell` can run all of the conda commands and you will never have to open `Anaconda Prompt` again.

+THE FOLLOWING STEPS ARE ALL LINUX UNLESS LINUX AND POWERSHELL OPTIONS ARE GIVEN.
+I FIND IT USEFUL TO SETUP BOTH TO BE ABLE TO BE FLEXIBLE DEPENDING ON IF YOU NEED TO CODE IN SOMETHING THAT MIGHT ONLY HAVE PACKAGES FOR ONE OS.

 4. From the Ubuntu Command Line install Zsh
     ```bash